Camp Greyhound: Operation

 The jail had a processing center where inmates were photographed and fingerprinted.
-The single public defender was not able to offer individual advice; the only option was to plead guilty and agree to community service, or to be sent to a permanent facility and wait a minimum of 21 days for further processing.
-In the latter case inmates were bussed to permanent facilities.
+The single public defender was unable to offer individual advice; the only options were to plead guilty and agree to community service, or to be sent to a permanent facility and wait a minimum of 21 days for further processing.
+In the latter case, inmates were bused to permanent facilities.

-Apparently the first inmates were placed into the facility on Monday, September 5, 2005.
-Clad in prison-orange they were not allowed to notify relatives or lawyers, - no phone calls were permitted.
-A report by the Washington Times from September 9, 2005 indicated that over 220 people suspected of looting were at Camp Greyhound at that time.
+The first inmates were apparently placed into the facility on Monday, September 5, 2005.
+Clad in prison-orange, they were not allowed to notify relatives or lawyers, and no phone calls were permitted.
+A report by The Washington Times from September 9, 2005, indicated that over 220 people suspected of looting were at Camp Greyhound at that time.

 Camp Greyhound operated for about six weeks or two months.

 Denial of constitutional rights

-The collapse of the judicial system after the hurricane affected people who were held at Camp Greyhound.
-About 1,200 people, mostly African-Americans, passed through the jail and regular judicial proceedings were not followed violating habeas corpus rights.
+The collapse of the judicial system after the hurricane affected people held at Camp Greyhound.
+About 1,200 people, mostly African-Americans, passed through the jail, and regular judicial proceedings were not followed, violating habeas corpus rights.
 By the end of its operation, exaggerated reports of unrest, looting, and violence started to be revised and retracted.
 Indeed, a small number of NOPD officers were reported to have participated in the looting.